Numerical viscosity and resistivity in MHD turbulence simulations

 Thus, even though the target (explicit) Reynolds number is set for a simulation, we have to ensure that the grid resolution of the simulation is sufficient to capture the dissipation range set by the explicit dissipation terms.
 If not, the effects of the numerical dissipation will dominate and the Reynolds number of the simulation will technically be the numerical Reynolds number and not the target Reynolds number.
 Therefore, it is critical to have an estimate of the numerical viscosity or resistivity corresponding to a particular grid resolution.

 Therefore, in this study, we determine the Reynolds numbers and characteristic dissipation wave numbers associated with numerical viscosity and resistivity for a given linear grid resolution $N$, by studying their variations with $N$, and establishing empirical relations for ideal MHD simulations.
 This provides us with estimates of the numerical viscosity and resistivity for a given $N$, thereby verifying whether the target Reynolds numbers as per expectation can be achieved.
 Similar studies have been performed for other physical applications than MHD turbulence, showing that dissipation depends on the number of resolution elements employed \citep{ZhouEtAl2014,RembiaszEtAl2017,NixonPringlePringle2024}, therefore providing motivation for the present study on MHD turbulence in the subsonic and supersonic regimes of turbulence \citep[extending work by][]{2023ApJ...942L..34G}.

-In Section~\ref{sec:methods}, we introduce our simulation methods, suite of simulation models, and describe the formulations for fitting kinetic and magnetic spectra, to extract the dissipation scales.
-Section~\ref{sec:results} presents the main results, including the time evolution of the simulations, the spatial structure of the gas and magnetic field, as well as the spectral analysis that allows us to extract the viscous and resistive dissipation scales.
+In Section~\ref{sec:methods}, we introduce our simulation methods, suite of simulation models, and describe the formulations for fitting kinetic and magnetic spectra.
+Section~\ref{sec:results} presents the main simulation results, including analyses of the time evolution, the spatial structure of the gas, and the spectra from which we extract the viscous and resistive dissipation scales.